-As of September 2018, I’m coordinator at the Department of Computer Science at the University of Tübingen.
+As of September 2018, I’m coordinator of the Department of Computer Science at the University of Tübingen.
+Currently, I’m furthermore filling a substitute professorship (50%) on “Applied Computational Linguistics” at the University of Bielefeld.
 Before that, I was postdoc researcher and principal investigator in project A02 of the CRC991 at the University of Düsseldorf.
 Before that, I did my PhD within Laura Kallmeyer’s Emmy Noether project at the University of Tübingen.
-Before that I had been studying General Linguistics, Rhetorics and Computer Science in Tübingen and Berlin.

 I’ve been involved in the creation of the following software and resources.
 Language resources COLF-VID: Corpus of Literal and Figurative Readings PARSEME Shared Task: Corpus of German idioms Grammar engineering XMG-WebGUI: A web GUI for compiling and displaying metagrammars written with XMG.
 TuLiPA: A parsing environment for variants of Tree-Adjoining Grammar.
 LaTeX LaTeX templates Langscibook class: The book template of Language Science Press.
 Emacs org-fm: Fast minutes with org-fm